-Most of the settings on the remote are quite straightforward once you know what the kanji mean, however there are a few key differences between TVs in Japan and elsewhere.
+Most of the settings on the Japanese tv remote control are quite straightforward once you know what the kanji mean, however, there are a few key differences between TVs in Japan and elsewhere.

 Japanese love baths - and most bathrooms in Japan are exactly that: the room for the bath.
 A space set aside for soaking and relaxation.
 While shower controls are fairly straightforward, baths will often have a separate control panel next to them.

 - Auto bath

 - 3) ふろ温度